rsa17826/vex-plus-plus/readme.md

 - **blockGridSnapSize**: the size of the grid that blocks will snap to when being moved or resized.
 - **singleAxisAlignByDefault**: if true blocks will only be movable along a single axis at a time by default. if false blocks can be moved freely.
 - **newlyCreatedBlocksRotationTakesPlayerRotation**: if true when the player is rotated all new blocks that can be rotated will be rotated to the players current direction instead of the default direction, eg if the player has gravity upside down creating a checkpoint will create it upside down.
+- **modifierEditorBgColor**: the color that the beckground of the modifier editor will have.

 - **dontCollapseGroups**: if true the menu groups will not collapse when you click on them.
 - **onlyExpandSingleGroup**: if true when expanding a group other expanded groups will be collapsed.
 - **saveExpandedGroups**: saves which groups are currently expanded.